Building Houses

 Monday - Day 1

 Pick-up from your hotel at 7:00am.
 At the building site you will be introduced to the family and our builder.
-Volunteers will help to saw and chisel the support beams and cut floorboards and wall boards to size.
+Volunteers will help to paint, prepare the site, and construct the steel frames.
 We finish by 12:00pm and take you back to your hotel.

 Tuesday - Day 2